allanchen95/TKDE-2019-CONNA/README.md

 ## Citation

-If you refer any techniques mentioned in CONNA or CONNA++, please cite it as follows:
+If you think CONNA or CONNA++ is helpful to you, please cite it as follows:

 ```
 @article{chen2020conna,